 If you click Actions in the upper right-hand corner, the Actions sidebar will appear and list an action indicating that masking is running.
-You can verify this and monitor progress by going to the Masking Engine page and clicking the Monitor tab.
+You can verify this and monitor progress by going to the Masking Engine page and navigating to the Monitor > Job Executions page.